 The Cultural City of Hanoi

 While my experience in Hanoi was slightly better than my previous experiences, I was still worn out by three weeks of constantly watching my back.
-While I was able to go on an awesome food tour, and meet up with a stranger who quickly become a friend as he showed me around Hanoi on the back of his motorbike; I was ready to leave.
+While I was able to go on an awesome food tour and meet up with a stranger who quickly becomes a friend as he showed me around Hanoi on the back of his motorbike; I was ready to leave.

 Unfortunately, Vietnam did not live up to the hype for me.
 While I never felt as though I was in danger, I didn’t feel secure either.
 I felt like I had to be EXTRA vigilant, in a way that I didn’t have to be in Thailand.
 Was it just my experience?
 Or is it something to be said about Vietnam?